 Besides the constant challenges that come from just my day-to-day work, I have also been reading, learning, and working with consultants to up my own skill level.
 I want to be an effective VP of a 10-million-plus-dollar company when the time comes.

 Along those lines, I did some consulting and training with the writer of Rocket Fuel, Mark Winters, through his Integrator Academy.
 In this course, we went levels deeper into EOS and Rocket Fuel by unpacking how great Visionary/Integrator duos can drive success.

-We’ve also been working with consultants from XQ Innovation who, beyond our implementation of the DISC assessments, are also helping our leadership team build our executive and leadership capabilities.
+We’ve also been working with consultants from XQ Innovation.
+Beyond our implementation of the DISC assessments, they’re also helping our leadership team build our executive and leadership capabilities.
 Through this coaching, we learn concepts such as Servant Leadership, Empathy, and how to motivate employees and drive success.

 Building an agency to this level has been one of the greatest experiences of my career, the growth I’ve experienced and the team I have the honor of working with every day has been unreal.

 I want to express nothing but gratitude to Johnathan for trusting me to help build his vision.
 And finally, I want to say that none of what we have accomplished would have been possible without a team that is smart, driven, and a ton of fun 🎉